 As a parent, it’s important to understand why your child might start drinking alcohol so that you can give them the information and facts they need to make informed decisions and improve their understanding of alcohol.
 In turn, this will influence their relationship with alcohol in the future.
 Irish teenagers are not drinking any younger or more frequently than their European counterparts, but where they differ is in the amount of alcohol that they drink in one sitting.
 This means that they are far more likely to binge drink on a typical drinking occasion.
 While there is no definitive list of reasons why young people start to drink, some possibilities include that they are curious about alcohol, their friends are drinking, they see their parents drinking or they see it as a way to cope with problems they are facing.

 A good place to start when you are planning to talk to your children about alcohol is to think about your own relationship with alcohol.
 Be honest about your drinking habits and how they might be influencing your child’s attitudes about alcohol, especially at home.
 Do you know what a standard drink measure is?
-Can you identify the weekly low-risk alcohol guidelines?
+Can you identify the HSE low-risk weekly alcohol guidelines?
 Getting the facts on these basics can help you to understand your drinking habits while laying the foundation for an informed conversation about alcohol with your child.

 Just 2% of Irish adults can correctly identify the guidelines but they are important to know and can help you to see how much you are really drinking over the week.
 Remember, these are guidelines - not a target.